lauragift21/mcp-server-workshop/use-cases/restaurant-reservation/README.md

     }
   );

-  server.tool(
+  // Tool to get detailed restaurant information server.tool(
     'get_restaurant_details',
-    'Get detailed information about a specific restaurant by ID', {
+    'Get detailed information about a specific restaurant including contact info and description', {
       restaurantId: z.string().describe('The unique ID of the restaurant') },